 Clearly, there’s a lot riding on this welcome message.
 But don’t worry — crafting an engaging greeting doesn’t have to be complicated or time-consuming.

-These simple guidelines — plus the awesome welcome message examples featured below — will help you give a warm welcome to every person who joins your team.
+These simple guidelines — plus the awesome welcome message examples featured below — will help you welcome new hires the right way.

 Tips to Write an Effective Welcome Message

-Follow these steps to help your new hire get started on the right foot.
+Follow these steps to welcome new hires and help them get started on the right foot.

 Prepare before you post.